g20150120/pocketcollege/README.md

 	5.1 direct to a new page with a form that can send email to admin(Josh)

 6. detail page of About us & Acknowledgement & Our goal

-7. admin can view more info on userslist page; if they are public, admin can be redirected to their profile and timeline page